A. P. Firdaus

 BBC Between the Covers: Featured on the TV book club

-For compliments, criticisms and general trolling: @abhi_firdaus
+For compliments, criticisms and general trolling, write to me.